stevedepp/gcp-iot-pipeline/README.md

 ## gcloud and raspberrypi infrastructure as code from a laptop:

-### set up gcloud infrastructure from a laptop terminal:
+### from a laptop terminal, set up gcloud infrastructure:

 - [x] **gcp set up:**